Breaking the Bronco Notebook

 Name and Address

-You might also include a name and number of an emergency contact inside the front in case you get thrown off your horse (or hit by a bus) while writing in your notebook, or other medical emergency.
+You might also include a name and number of an emergency contact inside the front in case you get thrown off your horse (or other medical emergency) while writing in your notebook.

 Many writers have mentioned using a silver-colored Sharpie® pen for marking the spines to identify your notebooks.
 A Wite-Out® or Liquid Paper® pen might also work.
 You can mark dates, volumes for archiving or use unique icons for artwork or travel notebooks.